stacksgov/grants-program/README.md

     1. [Submit a new proposal](https://github.com/stacksgov/Stacks-Grants/issues/new/choose).
 If you have an idea of something you're excited about, we want to help you make it happen!
     2. [Respond to a wishlist proposal.](https://github.com/stacksgov/Stacks-Grants/issues) Check out the wishlist issues, and respond as a comment to the one you'd like to work on.
 2. **Feedback**.
 Receive feedback from the Grants Committee within 7 days, if application incomplete or missing information, that is requested.
 We review updates batched every Tuesday at 2 PM EST, so keep that in mind if you want us to review your updated proposal within a week.
+3. **Community**.
+Your proposal will be open to the community for feedback and comments as well.
+We encourage you to share your proposal in Discord, Telegram, the Forum, or to other parts of your community to solicit input from your peers.
-3. **Review.** Completed applications are reviewed by the Grants Committee during the weekly review on Tuesdays.
+4. **Review.** Completed applications are reviewed by the Grants Committee during the weekly review on Tuesdays.
 Committee assesses if the application is : accepted, passed, or needs more information.
 Feedback, comments, and status updates are provided publicly in Github comments.
-4. **Contract.** Completed applications require a contract to proceed to funding status, delivery date, impact if funding is not delivered.
+5. **Contract.** Completed applications require a contract to finalize funding, it will include details on funding, delivery date, and impact if funding is not delivered.
-5. **Deliver.** Submit deliverables by the agreed upon time in within the Github thread, and tag the committee.
+6. **Deliver.** Submit deliverables by the agreed upon time in within the Github thread, and tag the committee.
 If the grant is broken into milestones, we'll continue to update on this thread.
-6. **Celebrate!** Payment will be delivered within 10 days of submittal.
+7. **Celebrate!** Share your wins and your progress with the community.
+It's a great way to grow support of your work over time.
+We're all rooting for you!

+**Applicant Resources**